 Superseded Letters of Map Change (LOMC): The Preliminary FIRM maps may impact properties which have previously received a Letter of Map Change (LOMC).
 FEMA has determined that some LOMCs will be revalidated free of charge one day after the revised FIRM becomes effective through a single revalidation letter.
 For other LOMCs, FEMA has determined that these LOMCs will be superseded by the Preliminary FIRM maps.
-These LOMCs will no longer be in effect when the revised FIRM Maps become effective which is expected to be in June of 2014.
+These LOMCs will no longer be in effect when the revised FIRM Maps become effective on July 16, 2014.
 Formal notification was sent by the Town to these impacted property owners on August 2, 2013.
-Refer to the Preliminary Summary of Map Actions (SOMA) link below for a list of properties in these two categories.
+Refer to the January 16, 2014 letter below from FEMA for a final Summary of Map Actions (SOMA) which lists properties in these two categories.